alphagov/search-api/docs/updating_popularity.md

 ### Collecting and preparing traffic data

-The `page_traffic` task retrieves page performance data from GA4 and stores a processed version in the _page_traffic_ Elasticsearch index.
+The `page_traffic` task retrieves page performance data from GA4 and stores a processed version in the _page_traffic_ Opensearch index.
 The processing consists of the following steps:

 #### Step 1 — filter out unwanted pages